Hanan Kattan

-Hanan Kattan (born 22 May 1962) is a Jordanian-born, British-based film producer of Palestinian origin.
+Hanan Fuad Tewfic Kattan (born 22 May 1962) is a Jordanian-born, British-based film producer of Palestinian origin.
 She is also co-owner of multi-media entertainment company Enlightenment Productions.

 Kattan created Enlightenment Productions in partnership with filmmaker/author Shamim Sarif.

 Enlightenment Productions were Winner of the Kingston Business Excellence Awards 2014, Best Creative and Media Sector Business.

+Early life

+Kattan was born in Jordan to a Palestinian Christian family, her mother from Jerusalem and her father from Bethlehem.

 Career

 Hanan is a multi-award-winning producer.
 She recently completed her fifth feature, Polarized, shot in Manitoba.
 Her last feature release, Despite the Falling Snow, is the recipient of 13 awards and stars Rebecca Ferguson (Mission Impossible) and Charles Dance.
 She is currently developing a slate of movie and series projects focused on female protagonists and filmmakers, including The Athena Protocol series alongside Village Roadshow and Gran Via Productions.

-Kattan has produced three feature films through Enlightenment Productions including 1950s South African drama/love story The World Unseen and Hanan’s first feature film contemporary urban romantic comedy I Can't Think Straight debuted at Palm Springs Festival and won 11 awards.
+Kattan has produced three feature films through Enlightenment Productions including 1950s South African drama/love story The World Unseen and Hanan's first feature film contemporary urban romantic comedy I Can't Think Straight debuted at Palm Springs Festival and won 11 awards.
 The World Unseen had its debut at Toronto Film Festival before going on to garner 23 awards internationally.
 Her 2011 feature documentary and directorial debut, The House of Tomorrow, was inspired by the TEDx HolyLand conference that Hanan co-curated in Jerusalem.

 Hanan is a member of BAFTA and Women in Film.
 She was selected for the TIFF Producers Lab and has spoken on panels at conferences such as DLD Women as well as at BAFTA and the BFI.
-She has also raised money for causes including the Nelson Mandela Children’s Fund.
+She has also raised money for causes including the Nelson Mandela Children's Fund.

 Hanan is a voting member of BAFTA and a member of the CMPA (Canadian Media Producers Association).